-South Florida Water Managem

-Office of Inspector Gen

-Bureeu/ Approved Audit Plan for Fiscal Ye ar 2020-2021 Estimated

-Division Bureau/ Section Project Title Background Objectives Rational for Audit Resources

-Audit P Projects Hours

-Administrative Services Finance GASB Statement No. 87 Implementation The Governmental Accounting Standards Board (GASB) recently issued Statement No. 87 establishing standards of accounting and financial reporting for leases by lessees and lessors.
+South Florida Water Managem ent District Office of Inspector Gen eral Approved Audit Plan for Fiscal Ye ar 2021-2022 Division Bureau/ Section Project Title Background Objectives Rational for Audit Estimated Resources Audit P rojects Hours Administrative Services Finance GASB Statement No. 87 Implementation The Governmental Accounting Standards Board (GASB) recently issued Statement No. 87 establishing standards of accounting and financial reporting for leases by lessees and lessors.
 The requirements apply to financial statements of all state and local governments.
 The new statement will affect accounting for the District's real estate, building and equipment leases as well as Dispersed Water Management agreements.
 GASB 87 will be effective for the District's 2021 fiscal year.
 Due to the complexity of the new standard and the number of District lease agreements, implementing the new standard will require a significant amount of time by various District staff. implementation of GASB 87 and provide a pre- audit of the final analysis to determine whether the standard has been properly implemental.
-It will also entail coordinating with the District Many other governments are incurring considerable expense to hire consultants to assist with implementing GASB 87.
+It will also entail coordinating with the District accounting firm, RSM to ensure that the new standard is properly implemented.
+Many other governments are incurring considerable expense to hire consultants to assist with implementing GASB 87.
 The IG assistance with help avoid incurring such expense.

-200

-Administrative Services Finance Audit of Fixed Assets Processes and Procedures The District has established policies, procedures, and process for acquiring, safeguarding, transferring, and disposing of fixed assets.
+400 Administrative Services Finance Audit of Fixed Assets Processes and Procedures The District has established policies, procedures, and process for acquiring, safeguarding, transferring, and disposing of fixed assets.
 The policies incorporate requirements specified in Florida Statutes.
-Assets are recorded in the SAP system and periodic physical inventories are performed. asset management processes and procedures for fixed assets; including a comparison of the District's procedures to industry best practices in The fixed asset field staff and fixed asset accounting staff were consolidated into a single organizational unit.
+Assets are recorded in the SAP system and periodic physical inventories are performed.
+Provide an independent review of the District's asset management processes and procedures for fixed assets; including a comparison of the District's procedures to industry best practices in order to identify potential improvements.
+The fixed asset field staff and fixed asset accounting staff were consolidated into a single organizational unit.
 The audit will identify best practices for potential improvements to incorporate into District practices.

-460

-Field Operations Field Operations: Regions 1 Regions 2 Regions 3 Audit of Fleet Maintenance Operations The District operates and maintains a fleet of approximately 900 vehicles and heavy equipment units.
-District field station staff perform a significant portion of the fleet maintenance and repairs, with support from vendors for certain types of repairs (e.g., body work).
-Objectives of this audit will include: 1) Assessing the effectiveness and efficiency of the vehicle maintenance function.
-2) Examining the vehicle utilization and replacement cycle process.
-The last audit regarding fleet operations was performed in FY2013.

-530

-Field Operations Field Operations: Regions 1 Regions 2 Regions 3 Audit of Fleet Utilization and Replacement The District manages a fleet of approximately 900 vehicles and equipment pieces.
-The District's field station staff are the predominate users of these vehicles and equipment.
-The Field Operations Division is responsible for maintenance, utilization, retirement, and replacement of a majority of the vehicles and equipment.
-Analyzing the process for assigning and utilizing vehicles and whether the fleet size is appropriate to carryout the District's mission.
-Determining whether disposing of low utilization equipment and proting as product

-guidelines.
-460
+530 Administrative Services Finance Audit of Investment Management A significant portion of the District's revenues comes from seasonally collected Ad valorem taxes.
+As a result, cash inflows generally exceed outflows from November through February.
+The excess cash inflow is invested until needed to cover the negative cash flows that occur during the remainder of the year. related to investment management are in place and functioning properly to ensure that investment purchases are made in accordance Cash management is essential to good fiscal management.
+The last audit of this program was in FY 2016.
+540